yunqing-me/WatermarkDM/README.md

 # WatermarkDMs
-Code of the paper "A Recipe for Watermarking Diffusion Models"
+Code will be available soon of the paper "A Recipe for Watermarking Diffusion Models"